FlutterFlow/flutterflow-docs/docs/faq/product.md

 <details><summary>I’m new to FlutterFlow.
 Where can I learn more about the product and features?</summary><br/>

- To learn more about our product and features, please visit our documentation site here.
+ To learn more about our product and features, please visit our [documentation site](https://docs.flutterflow.io/#/welcome).

-  1. From flutterflow.io select “Create Account” in the top right corner
-  2. Enter your Name, email address, and password and select “Create Account”
+Please visit our [YouTube Page](https://www.youtube.com/channel/UC5LueiosDVInA6yXE_38i9Q/featured) for product introductions and tutorials.

 </details>